January 19–22, 2026 | Cambridge, UK

 -

-Advanced Grammar and Syntax: Explore complex grammatical structures and syntactical nuances encountered in the texts.
+Intermediate Grammar and Syntax: Explore a range of grammatical and syntactical structures encountered in the texts.

 -